douglasgreen/duolingo/latin/vocab.md

 - the cookie - crustulum
 - the courier - tabellarius
 - the cup - poculum
-- the dad - pater (m.)
+- the dad; the father - pater (m.)
 - the dinner - cena
 - the doctor - medicus/medica
 - the egg - ovum
 - the family - familia
 - the farmer - agricola
-- the father - pater (m.)
 - the field - ager (m.)
 - the fish - piscis (m.)
 - the fish sauce - garum
 - the floor - pavimentum
-- the food - cibus
+- the food; the meal - cibus
-- the forum - forum
+- the forum; the marketplace; the plaza - forum
-- the game - ludus
+- the game; the sport - ludus
 - the girl - puella
 - the gladiator - gladiator (m.)
 - the grave - sepulchrum
 - the head of the house - pater familias (m.) (literally "father of the family" but used for head of the house)
-- the home - domus
-- the house - domus
+- the home; the house - domus
 - the husband - maritus
 - the inn - caupona
 - the journey - iter (nt.)
-- the language - lingua
+- the language; the tongue - lingua
 - the literature - litterae (f.)
 - the lunch - prandium
 - the man - vir (m.)
-- the marketplace - forum
-- the meal - cibus
 - the meat - caro
 - the merchant - mercator (m.)
-- the mom - mater (f.)
+- the mom; the mother - mater (f.)
 - the money - pecunia
-- the mother - mater (f.)
 - the old man - senex (m.)
 - the old woman - anus
 - the olive - oliva